 Lasagna Soup is a hearty and flavorful soup made with Italian sausage, ground beef, tomatoes, lasagna noodles, and lots of cheese.
 And to make this soup even better, it is made in one pot!
 If you love lasagna soup, (but want a simpler version) try my other Lasagna Soup!

 When it comes to our long winters around here, the more soup recipes, the better!
 This Lasagna Soup is substantial enough to be the main course and can be made entirely in one large pot.
 (This makes a lot of soup, so be sure the pot you are using is plenty large.)
+I also have a one-pot Ravioli Soup you will love!
 Serve the soup with a side of Focaccia Bread and a vegetable such as green beans for a complete and comforting meal.

 Ingredients & Substitutions

 Meat: I used both ground Italian sausage and ground beef in this recipe.
 You could certainly use an entire pound of one or the other.
 Or, try it with ground turkey.